Utopian-Contributors/utopian-minify/README.md

 ## Benefits

 ### 👶 Reduced Bundle Size
-Dependencies are externalized and loaded from CDNs
+Dependencies are externalized and loaded from a [browser extension](https://chromewebstore.google.com/detail/sustainable-browser/cdpbgdconlejjfnpifkpalpcfohmiolf).

-### 🤖 Better Caching
-Dependencies cached across different applications/origins

 ### 🌿 Sustainable Web
 The more applications use this plugin, the more dependencies can be cached across domains and the more energy will be saved.